VonRosenchild/ubirimi/README.md

 What is Ubirimi?
 -----------------

 Ubirimi is a productivity platform that offers open source tools.
+It is designed to suite a multitude of scenarios: from personal use to large enterprise deployments.
 It is written with speed and flexibility in mind.
 A commercial fork can be found at https://www.ubirimi.com.
 All profit is donated to charity.

 Requirements